arufahc/negicc/README.md

    linear image.
 2. Apply crosstalk correction matrix computed.
 Use neg_process can do this in step (1) or use ImageMagick separately.
-3. Add (but not convert using) the cLUT or matric ICC profile to image from step 2.
+3. Apply the cLUT or matric ICC profile to convert image to sRGB colorspace.
+   Optionally the tool can produce a TIFF iamge with the ICC profile attached as input profile.

 Included in this repo is data files from films exposed with a IT8 target under 5400K sunlight and scanned using a Sony A7RM4 digital camera